mysql-otp/mysql-otp/README.md

 Requirements:

-* Erlang/OTP version R16B or later, excluding 21.0 which has a bug in binary pattern matching.
-This was fixed in OTP 21.1.
+* Erlang/OTP version R16B or later
 * MySQL database version 4.1 or later or MariaDB
 * No other dependencies
 * Authentication method `caching_sha2_password` is not supported.
 This is the